What does it mean to be rich and how much money do you need to get there?

 The yellow dot in the bottom right of this graphic represents one unit - let’s imagine this unit is $1 million - all the other blue dots add up to $999 million, or approximately $1 billion.

 Around the time I was thinking about all this, the antiwork movement in the USA was starting to get its legs and the discussion of wealth gaps, stagnating wages, affordability, wealth inequality, ‘eat the rich’ and late stage capitalism was becoming a larger part of the discord.
-My general feeling observing this movement was that folks in general would conflate real wealth incorrectly; assuming that those who have maybe a million dollars or two (maybe a touch more even) in net worth should be the targets of what could still end up at some point becoming a modern day French Revolution.
+My general feeling observing this movement was that folks would conflate real wealth incorrectly; assuming that those who have maybe a million dollars or two (maybe a touch more even) in net worth should be the targets of what could still end up at some point becoming a modern day French Revolution.

 I don’t want to get into the discussion of how we got here - Be it Reagan and the concept of trickle down economics (which frankly is fucking stupid); lazy millennials who don’t want to work; big avocado, coffee and Netflix draining bank accounts and stopping entire generations from buying property; or perhaps its just the immigrants who are stealing your jobs (no it isn’t) - I want to focus on illustrating how pretty much everyone who isn’t in the top 0.1% of wealth is pretty much ‘poor’, especially when viewed through the lens of the top 0.1%.